Jay Gambetta: Education

 Following his Bachelor of Science and Honours degree at Griffith University in 1999 (gaining four awards, including a University medal), Gambetta began a PhD under the supervision of Howard Wiseman in quantum foundations and non-Markovian open quantum systems.
 After graduating in 2004, Gambetta turned his research to the then-nascent field of superconducting quantum computing.
-He gained a post-doctorate post at Yale.
-In 2007, he moved to the Institute for Quantum Computing in Waterloo, where he worked as a postdoc and gained in 2009 a Junior Fellowship from the Canadian Institute for Advanced Research (CIFAR).
+He gained a post-doctorate post at Yale working for Steven Girvin.
+In 2007, he moved to the Institute for Quantum Computing in Waterloo, where he worked as a postdoc working for Raymond Laflamme and gained in 2009 a Junior Fellowship from the Canadian Institute for Advanced Research (CIFAR).

 Career

 In 2011 he moved to private industry, joining the IBM effort to build a quantum computer based on superconducting qubits.
 He was appointed Vice President of quantum computing in 2019.
 As a scientist he has done work on quantum validation techniques, quantum codes, improved gates and coherence, error mitigation and near-term applications of quantum computing.
-In addition, he was a leader of the team to create the "IBM Quantum Experience", "Qiskit" and the "IBM Q System One".
+In addition, he was a leader of the team to create the "IBM Quantum Experience", "Qiskit", the "IBM Quantum System One, and the "IBM Quantum System Two".
+Since October 2025 he holds the position of Director of IBM Research.

 Gambetta's honours include being elected as a Fellow of the American Physical Society in 2014 and being named an IBM Fellow in 2018.